Tiling deformations, cohomology, and orbit equivalence of tiling spaces

 \section{Introduction}

-In this paper, we study orbit equivalences (or flow equivalences) between minimal, aperiodic tiling spaces with or without finite local complexity.
-Tiling spaces in dimension $d$ are compact spaces carrying an $\R^d$-action.
-A typical example is given by the suspension of a minimal $\Z^d$-subshift (for tilings with \emph{finite local complexity}, \emph{i.e.}, which have locally finitely many configurations), but examples without the FLC assumption can be much richer.
-The action of $\R^d$ gives the tiling space a foliated structure; an \emph{orbit-equivalence} between two tiling spaces is a homeomorphism which preserves this structure, \emph{i.e.}, which sends $\R^d$-orbits to $\R^d$-orbits.
-In the FLC case, the transversals of this foliated structure are totally disconnected, which guarantees that any homeomorphism is an orbit equivalence.
+In this paper, we study equivalences between minimal and uniquely ergodic aperiodic tiling spaces.
+(By ``aperiodic'' we mean that the tilings do not admit any translational symmetries.)
+Such spaces in dimension $d$ are compact spaces carrying an $\R^d$-action.
+A simple example is given by the suspension of a minimal $\Z^d$-subshift.
+We distinguish between tilings with \emph{finite local complexity}, or FLC, \emph{i.e.}, which have finitely many local configurations, and those with \emph{infinite local complexity}, or ILC.
+See \cite{FS12} for a number of constructions of ILC tiling spaces, and \cite{Bellissard-talk, Bel15} for discussions of the physical significance of ILC tilings.

-Previously, the second author~\cite{CS06} defined a special family of orbit equivalences between minimal tiling spaces of finite local complexity: tiling deformations (or shape-change deformations), and showed that they are related to the first cohomology group of the tiling space.
-The first author~\cite{Jul12} showed that any orbit equivalence between two such tiling spaces defines an underlying deformation.
-As a consequence, it was proved that orbit equivalences can be classified by a cohomological invariant, up to topological conjugacy.